Ruchi2729/Scala-Final-Project/README.md

 And keep it in you local directory.

+To run all the spec files: In each spec file Give data path where downloaded  csv file is kept

+ val dataPath="C:\\Users\\sweta\\Desktop\\export.csv"

-To run all the spec files: In each spec file Give data path where downloaded  csv file is kept val dataPath="C:\\Users\\sweta\\Desktop\\export.csv" CollaborativeFilteingSpec file give the local directory path where ML model for collaborative filtering will be savedval collaborativeModelPath="G:\\7200\\Ruchira\\collaborativeFilter2“
+In CollaborativeFilteingSpec file give the local directory path where ML model for collaborative filtering will be savedval collaborativeModelPath="G:\\7200\\Ruchira\\collaborativeFilter2“

 In DecisionTreeModelSpec give the local directory path where ML model for Decision TreeClassifier will be saved

-After Successfully Running the all spec files you will see  bot the machine learning Models are persisted at the give directory
+After Successfully Running the all spec files you will see  both the machine learning Models(meta files etc) are persisted at the given directory

 B]HotelRecommend : Scala Play Web Project with Spark 2.1

 Go to services package in app directory and give path values as the local directory path where Decision Tree model is saved.